-Cost of goods sold ("COGS") increased \$14,762 for the twelve months ended December 31, 2019.
-COGS represent costs to cultivate and produce cannabis and CBD products that are produced in Company owned facilities and are sold to third parties and through Company-owned dispensaries.
-For products that are purchased from third parties, COGS is the cost of inventory for sales to retail customers.
-Production costs increased \$5,538 due to the increased production at the previously acquired HPI facility as well as increased production at the Company's Illinois location and newly opened Worcester, MA facility.
-COGS for purchased inventory grew \$10,018 to help facilitate the demand at newly opened or acquired dispensary locations (\$8,800) as well as the business combination with Cannex's equipment and supplies wholesale business (\$1,218).
+Cost of goods sold ("COGS") increased \$5,434 for the three months ended March 31, 2020.
+COGS represent costs to cultivate and produce cannabis and CBD products that are produced in Company operated facilities.
+For products that are purchased from third parties, COGS is the cost of inventory that is sold to retail customers.
+Production costs increased at the HPI facility as well as due to increased production at the Company's Illinois location and Worcester, MA facility.
+COGS from mergers and acquisitions accounted for \$1,583 of the increase.
+The remaining increase was due to higher cannabis sales in 2020.